-Once you’ve found your ideal car, the next step is to get the right insurance.
-Here’s a guide to car insurance options in Ireland and how to get cover best suited to your needs.
+Once you’ve found your ideal car, the next step is to find insurance.
+Here’s a guide to car insurance options in Ireland and how to choose the right one for you.

 This cover has all the benefits of third party insurance and adds cover for fire damage and theft.
 This means if your car is stolen or damaged by fire in an accident you can claim for damages.